 The DLT Regulations govern all firms that use DLT to either store or transmit value to others.
 The Regulations contains 9 regulatory principles (the “Regulatory Principles”) (see below) which Firms will be required to adhere to.

-The Gibraltar Financial Services Commission (“GFSC”) will regulate DLT activities and firms wishing to carry out business activities in this area will be required to apply to the GFSC for authorisation.
+The Gibraltar Financial Services Commission (“GFSC”) regulate DLT activities and firms wishing to carry out business activities in this area are required to apply to the GFSC for authorisation.

-Whilst the DLT Regulations do not cover ICOs/Token Sales, specific laws are expected in early 2018.
-However, in November 2017 it was further announced that the first regulated ICO token exchange, the Gibraltar Blockchain Exchange (“GBX”) would be launched in January 2018 pending regulatory approval.
+Whilst the DLT Regulations do not cover ICOs/Token Sales, specific laws are expected early this year.
+However, Gibraltar now houses the first regulated ICO token exchange, the Gibraltar Blockchain Exchange (“GBX”).

 How can Acquarius Trust Group Help?